 Why Young Writers Need to Enjoy Shakespeareby Sarah Reaves White

-The Internet Writing Journal, January 1998 If you want to influence a child to write well and handle written communications efficiently you absolutely need to begin while he is smaller than you are.
+Category: Education and Writing If you want to influence a child to write well and handle written communications efficiently you absolutely need to begin while he is smaller than you are.
 The best time to begin is most likely when he is between eighteen and twenty four inches in length.
 Of course if you read a very great deal, this should be easy.
 Just read out loud, and read the best of English literature that you can find.
 Poetry with all its devices of repetition, rhyme, beat, alliteration, and even bombast is excellent in inserting the chip for great English in the infant computer.
 Great prose should follow as well.
 Later on, one absolutely must add Shakespeare and the Psalms.
 This is not for religious reasons, but so that your child will repeat those structures that built English into the strong, logical, and balanced language that it is today.
 Just as your little one has in a way repeated the history of the species by first swimming in warm amniotic fluids, then crawling, and finally standing upright, so does he need to repeat the development of spoken and later written language.
 Why read the Psalms?
 Check out any standard text on the history of the language and you will find that the psalm reading and the use of the Book of Common Prayer in churches for centuries greatly influenced the hold of the compound sentence structure on those who speak and write English.
 The compound sentence rules from the prospectus and the press release to the oratory of candidates.
 In other words, give your child the best intellectual food along with his pureed spinach.

 In a now famous study at the University of California at Irvine it was discovered that young children who listened to Mozart and other classical music scored higher on certain mental tests.
 While this research continues today at several universities, we have yet to perform any studies on the effect that great language has on later writing skills.
 It would admittedly be difficult to structure such research so that it could be reduced to numerical equivalents.
 Nevertheless, few of us would refute the notion that hearing good writing and pronouncing it is bound to be preferable to trying to see if one can do a reasonable impression of a Beavis and Butthead dialog for the merriment of one's peers.
 To see a child first stumble and then later proclaim a line from Shakespeare is a delight.
 To watch him or her enjoy doing this is to experience one of the highest joys of the teaching profession.
 For this reason, I have introduced Shakespeare to my sixth grade students and seen it catch fire like one of those compressed paper logs people use in their fireplaces at winter holiday parties.